 Read_Species_List(pr =1) Run first and return 3 values

-GetMatrixNumber() blastp_matrix

-Check_file(Cluster_out) # Cluster_out = command_options.Cluster_out

-Del_File(Score_file, “*”) # Score_File = command_options.Score_file

-Starting Log file Write

-Backward_best_hit_work_list = Oneway_Threshold_Best_Hit(mode) # mode = command_options.mode

-Read_Equal_BBH(Score_file+selected_species_dic[i]+”_”+selected_specied_dic[k])

-Read_unequal_BBH(Score_file+selected_species_dic[i]+”_”+selected_species_dic[k])

-Matchin_BBH(unequal_RBH_element)

-Generating_Matrix_Clustering_Ortholog(data, bar)

 ## variable Name with Running Process

 Mode:.
-Is user input to select mode among 3 that is Blastp , Blastp Using precalculated data and Clustering
+Is user input to select mode among 3 that is Blastp , Blastp Using precalculated data and Clustering.Mode 1 is time consuming so first do blastp and store all values inside blastp folder.

-Second Variable is to select Name of Genome to analyze (Suppose Only one Selected)
+selected_number Will store the user selected number which is used to extract genomes name in dictionary Format return by the function read_species(1).

+SN = selected_number.split(“-“) and store selected number in a set format

 Genome_name selected is passed to selected_number and converted to sorted set and also program exit if input greater than number of Genome available

-Blastp_matrix = GetMatrix() Function run and Output is “BLOSUM45” , “BLOSUM62” or “BLOSUM” default is BLOSUM62
+Blastp_matrix = GetMatrix() Function run and Output is “BLOSUM45” , “BLOSUM62” or “BLOSUM80”

-BLOSUM80 is used for closely related alignment databases,
+,

 BLOSUM45 is used for more distantly related alignments

+BLOSUM62 is the Matrix built using sequences

+BLOSUM80 is used for closely related alignment databases

-BLOSUM62 is the Matrix built using sequences with more than 62 % Similarity (Sequences with >= 62 %identically were clustered.
+BLOSUM62 with more than 62 % Similarity (Sequences with >= 62 %identically were clustered.
 Note BLOSUM62 is the default matrix for protein BLAST.
 Experimentation has shown that the BLOSUM-62 matrix is among the best for detecting most weak protein similarities.

 user_selected_number = [backward_selected_species_dic[ele] for ele in genomes]

+If mode 1 Passed

+Backward_best_hit_work_list = oneway_Threshold_Best_Hit(mode)

+Pool = multiprocessing.Pool(cpu_count)

 Description of All Variables

 Mode = User input to select Mode (1 is for Blastp .
 2. Blastp using precalculated data 3.
 Clustering

+1 When you use the mode 2, if all of or a part of precalculated data in regard of selected genomes are not existed, the additional calculation will be conducted to make the blastp score data.
+Inputting the mode 3 alone, it will not worked properly.
+If you want to use the blastp score data which are made newly, move the file of new blastp score datea, is *_*_one_way_best_hit_*, to the directory of blastp_data from the directory of score_file.
+And then use the mode 2, 3

-Selected_species_dic = Dictionary value of all species inside species Folder
+Selected_species_dic = Dictionary value of all species inside species Folder 1

 Backward_selected_species_dic = Same as 2 But the Dictionary is Opposite

-Number_i = length of File inside species Folder
+Number_i = length of File inside species Folder 4

+blastp-score is the blastp return value()_

 Selected_number = Number to select Gene like 1.AAE Gene Position in the Folder.
 This value is Used to take Out Species

 cpu_count = The Value of CPU For Parallel Counting (For Our Training We Only Use 1) \